Guardrails to ensure Chatbots remain Safe and Accurate

 display_results(shipping_result)

-competitor_query = "How does your shipping policy compare to Amazon's shipping policy?"
+multi_turn_query2 = "How does it compare to Amazon's shipping policy?"

 Understanding Guardrail Evaluation Results

-To better understand how TrustworthyRAG Evals work and what triggered the guardrail failures, let’s look at the detailed Eval results:
+Let’s understand how TrustworthyRAG Eval scores work and what triggered the guardrails.

 def examine_evaluation_details(evaluation):